geoschem/geos-chem-cloud/doc/source/chapter03_advanced-tutorial/iam-role.rst

   | **"X" = our EC2 instances**
   | **"Y" = S3 buckets**

 "Y" can also be as detailed as "read-only access to S3" (so, no write access) or even "read-only access to a specific S3 bucket" (so, no access to other buckets).
 All those possible combinations make the IAM console kind of daunting for beginners.
-Fortunately, here we only need to enable a simple permission rule, which it is very easy to do.
+Fortunately, here we only need to enable a simple permission rule, which is very easy to do.

 Grant S3 permission to EC2
 --------------------------